sfn-git/clean-playlist-2/readme.md

 ![Alternative View](photos/alternative-view.png)

 ## Background
-This is an application that I had originally developed with the intetions of self hosting and making publicly accessible.
+This is an application that I had originally developed with the intentions of self hosting and making publicly accessible.
 After 2 failed spotify application reviews and [the stricter Web API guidelines](https://developer.spotify.com/blog/2025-04-15-updating-the-criteria-for-web-api-extended-access) since I started, I have decided to make this open source and easily self hostable.
 This is a tool I have been using to make it easier to play music in the car or settings where it would be uncomfortable to play explicit songs.
 I plan on maintaining this application to the best of my ability and am open to implementing new features.

 ## Links
 Backend Repo: https://github.com/sfn-git/clean-playlist-2-backend \